Editing RMR Without Affecting Attrition Tracking

 When you edit directly without adding a stop date:

-• Your RMR properly tracks that an upgrade/rate increase occurred
+• Your RMR properly tracks that an upgrade or rate increase occurred

 • The system does NOT record this as stopped RMR and new RMR